heptarch/heptarch.github.io/drafts/cone.md

 where $g_s$ is spin degeneracy and $g_v$ is valley degeneracy, related to the asymmetry of K-points.
 Hence, at the nodal point the density of states vanishes.

-Applying a perpendicular magnetic field $B_0$ quantizes the energy spectrum into Landau levels, and the $n = 0$ Landau level nas nonzero density.
+Applying a perpendicular magnetic field $B_0$ quantizes the energy spectrum into Landau levels, and the $n = 0$ Landau level has nonzero density.
 Technically, the density takes the form of a Dirac delta function, but sample impurities, electron-phonon scattering, and other defects broaden this delta to give a ground state density

 $$
 \rho(E = 0) = \frac{g_s g_v B_0}{\Phi_0\Gamma}